eeue56/jump-to/README.md

 ## TODO

 - Add new link jumps as the user scrolls down the page
+- Detect darkness of site and pick a better border color for links
 - Add test suite
 - Add the ability to ctrl-click as a shortcut
 - Place labelled elements so they don't collide